-For detailed information on these settings see Auto Software Updates on page 91.
+For detailed information on these settings see Appendix A.12.5 - Auto Software Updates.

-13.2 Over the Air Updates
+12.1.2 Over the Air Updates

-Sierra Wireless Technical Support can publish upgrades "over the air" based on the terms of a service contract agreement.
-Note that a customer must request upgrades from Sierra Wireless Technical Support before they are automatically published.
+In Motion Technology Support can publish upgrades "over the air" based on the terms of a service contract agreement.
+Note that a customer must request upgrades from In Motion Technology Support before they are published.